Killing of Nyah Mway: Local aftermath

 On July 2, Mway’s family retained attorneys Julia P. Kuan and Earl S. Ward, who had previously represented the family of Tamir Rice.
 The city postponed its Independence Day fireworks, and Mway’s funeral was held on July 6.

 Karen community leaders organized a march on July 13 with about 1,000 participants, presenting demands for accountability, an apology, compensation, and civilian oversight.
-Later that month, the Utica Police Department released an incident briefing video that was criticized by the family’s attorneys and community activists as biased for emphasizing unrelated robberies and attempting to justify the shooting while investigations were still ongoing.
+Later that month, the Utica Police Department released an incident briefing video, which was criticized by the family’s attorneys and community activists as being biased for emphasizing unrelated robberies and attempting to justify the shooting while investigations were still ongoing.

 Community members continued to press their demands at Common Council meetings in August and September.
 On September 17, Mway’s mother filed a notice of claim against the city, signaling plans for a potential lawsuit.

 On April 2, 2025, the Attorney General’s Office concluded that no criminal charges would be filed against the officers.
 City officials expressed hope for community healing.
 As of May 2025, all three officers remained employed with the UPD.
 The family has indicated plans to pursue civil litigation.
+The family subsequently filed a federal civil rights lawsuit in connection with the shooting.

-Responses
+Wider response

 Karen-American organizations outside Utica released statements condemning the killing, with one describing it as an instance of police brutality and gun violence, and another as systemic racism within law enforcement.
 The Utica branch of the NAACP also expressed support for Nyah Mway's family and the local Karen community.
 Stop AAPI Hate posted on Twitter that they were "heartbroken" by the shooting, calling Nyah Mway "the latest victim of police violence against AA/PI communities" and calling for police accountability.
+Although Asians as a whole experience the lowest rates of fatal police violence among racial groups in the US, some Asian ethnic groups experience much higher rates.

 The New York Times noted that, as is common in immigrant communities, activism for Nyah Mway was led by younger Karen activists in their teens and twenties who grew up in the United States and spoke English well.
-Meanwhile, older members of the community, who lived through decades of violence in Myanmar, feared retribution for speaking out against city government.
+Meanwhile, older members of the community, who had lived through decades of violence in Myanmar, feared retribution for speaking out against city government.
 These older Karens supported the movement but played a less central role.

-A CBS News report noted that since from 2014 to 2024, more than 300 people had been shot and killed by police while holding replica guns, of which 19 of those were minors.
+According to a CBS News report, more than 300 people had been shot and killed by police while holding replica guns between 2014 and 2024, of which 19 of those killed were minors.
 It also stated that police, lawmakers, and activists all struggled to deal with the issue of realistic replica guns.